-Swimming like a fish
+Swimming Like a Fish

 No animals are capable of swimming faster than fish.
-While our top speed is around two meters per second, tuna fish are able to swim at almost 20 meters per second.
+While a human’s top speed is around two meters per second, tuna fish are able to swim at almost 48 miles per hour.
 There’s been extensive research on how fish swim.
-However, there has only been a very small amount of studies on how swimmers could mimic the way fish swim in order to swim faster.
+However, there have only been a very small amount of studies on how swimmers could mimic the way fish swim in order to swim faster.

 Most fish move by using their whole bodies to create wave-like movements.
-Some fish only use their tail fin to create water swirls similar to those created by a skilled butterfly or backstroke swimmer kicking underwater.
+Some fish use only their tail fin to create water swirls similar to those created by a skilled butterfly or backstroke swimmer kicking underwater.
 The tail fin first turns in one direction before changing direction at lightning speed.
 As the lateral forces cancel each other out, a forward-driving force is created.

-Swimming coach Terry Laughlin has highlighted a concept he refers to as Total Immersion, which is based on the notion that instead of working as hard as possible, we should instead try to move forward using as little energy as possible.
+Swimming coach Terry Laughlin has highlighted a concept he refers to as Total Immersion which proposes that we should try to move forward using as little energy as possible, instead of working as hard as possible.
 He argues that even if we don’t have the same anatomy as fish, we may still pursue the ease in which fish move in the water.
 The first step for a born-again Total Immersion swimmer is to minimize his or her frontal resistance by extending his or her body in the water, using the hand as a breakwater.
-The next step is to swim like this length after length to then, in step three, increase his or her frequency without losing too much stroke length.
+The next step is to swim like this length after length and then in step three, increase his or her frequency without losing too much stroke length.

-Future research on how animals move in water, not least how they reduce frontal resistance, could be valuable for getting a better understanding of the physics of swimming.
+Future research on how animals move in water (especially how they reduce frontal resistance), could be valuable for a better understanding the physics of swimming.

 The physics of swimming